Tour de Siak

 The Tour de Siak is a multi-day cycling race held annually in the Siak Regency of Indonesia.
 It has been part of UCI Asia Tour in category 2.2 since 2018.

+This championship is organized by the Siak Regency Government through the Department of Tourism.
+First held in 2013, the Tour de Siak aims to promote tourism and culture in Siak, which is renowned for the heritage of the Sultanate of Siak Sri Indrapura.